hsgwa/CARET_doc/docs/design/software_architecture/caret_analyze.md

 <prettier-ignore-start>
 !!!
 Info
-      Perhaps "Model" may be more appropriate than the name "Architecture".
+      "Model" might be more appropriate than the name "Architecture".
       Architecture describes all the parameters related to scheduling, such as scheduling and core migration.
-      Therefore, we're thinking that the architecture is capable of design based on scheduling theory.
+      Therefore, we're thinking that the architecture can be used for design based on scheduling theory.
 <prettier-ignore-end>

 ```plantuml